DougLau/hatmil/README.md

 #### Content

-Text content can be added using the [text] or [text_len] methods, which will automatically escape characters as needed.
+Text content (_character data_) can be added using the [text] or [text_len] methods, which will automatically escape characters as needed.
 For content which has already been escaped, use the [raw] method.

 #### Display